robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 We need the server to remain running locally.
   3. In the new tab, we're going to make a `POST` request with a particular content type of JSON.
 - The content type here is JSON, but we could extend this to be other data types by changing our function and then changing the `cURL` command we run below.
-  4. Type "`curl -X POST -H "Content-Type: application/json" -d '{"person":"<<insert a name here>>"}' http://localhost:5000/heroes`".
+  4. Type `curl -X POST -H "Content-Type: application/json" -d '{"person":"<<insert a name here>>"}' http://localhost:5000/heroes`.
-- cURL is a command line tool.
+- `cURL` is a command line tool.
 It stands for Client URL.
 Colloquially, we can describe it as being like a browser, but in your command line.
 More formally, it's a command line tool for getting or sending files with URL syntax.
   5. We should see our new hero list with our personal hero appended!

 **Teaching Tips:**

 - Walk around while doing this. cURL can be tough.
 Check for typos!

 </aside>

 ---